Anomalous thermal relaxation of Langevin particles in a piecewise-constant potential: piecewise-constant potential

-\FIG{fig-piecewise-const-alpha-1-U2-0-parity-inv-dir-region-plot-v01.png},~\FIG{fig-piecewise-const-alpha-0-U2-0-parity-inv-dir-region-plot-v01.png}, and~\FIG{fig-piecewise-const-alpha-diff-U2-0-parity-inv-dir-num-plot-v02.001.png} provide a simple phase diagrams.
-The green, yellow, and blue regions are divided by domain walls, demonstrating the region of existence of the direct, the inverse strong Mpemba effect, and neither effect, respectively.
-For equally wide outer sections, the $\alpha=1$ case, one can only get a strong Mpemba on the $U_0\leq U_2$ half-plane for $U_1 > U_0$ (see \FIG{fig-piecewise-const-alpha-1-U2-0-parity-inv-dir-region-plot-v01.png}).
-In this case, one cannot get a Mpemba effect in $a_2$ regardless of how small one makes the barrier, i.e. $U_0$ can not be the highest potential height.
+For equally wide outer sections, in the $\alpha=1$ case, one can only get a strong Mpemba on a part $U_0<0$ half-plane where $U_0 <U_1$ (see \FIG{fig-piecewise-const-alpha-1-U2-0-parity-inv-dir-region-plot-v01.png}).
+In this case, one cannot get a strong Mpemba effect in $a_2$ if the middle section is a barrier.
+Regardless of how small one makes the middle section, i.e.~$U_0$, it cannot be the highest potential height.
 The symmetry of the problem protects this.
 It seems that as if one needs remove the metastable states for the effect to occur.
-The first-order phase transition in this scenario corresponds to a discontinuous change in the ground state.
-Namely, by choosing $U_0\leq U_2<U_1$ and turning the barrier into a well, one has changed the lowest state.
-Likewise, choosing $U_0<U_2$ and crossing the $U_1 = U_0$ line toward $U_1 < U_0$ changes the ground state discontinuously and removes the strong Mpemba effect.
-Note also, that simply "removing" metastable states will not introduce the effect, in the region $U_1<U_0\leq U_2$, there is no strong Mpemba effect, despite the absence metastable states.
-In the case that the outer potential section has different widths, the $\alpha \neq 1$ case, there now exists another domain wall where the Mpemba index modulo two can change, see~\FIG{fig-piecewise-const-alpha-0-U2-0-parity-inv-dir-region-plot-v01.png} and~\FIG{fig-piecewise-const-alpha-diff-U2-0-parity-inv-dir-num-plot-v02.001.png}, which corresponds to the eigenvector changing the direction.
+Likewise, choosing $U_0<0$ and crossing the $U_1 = U_0$ line toward $U_1 < U_0$ introduces a metastable state and removes the strong Mpemba effect.
+However, note that simply "removing" metastable states will not introduce the effect; in the region $U_1<U_0<0$, there is no strong Mpemba effect, despite the absence of metastable states.

+In the case that the outer potential sections have different widths, the $\alpha \neq 1$ case, there now exists additional domain walls, compared to the $\alpha = 1$ case, where the Mpemba index modulo two can change, see~\FIG{fig-piecewise-const-alpha-0-U2-0-parity-inv-dir-region-plot-v01.png} and~\FIG{fig-piecewise-const-alpha-diff-U2-0-parity-inv-dir-num-plot-v02.001.png}.
+As before, these domain walls correspond to the eigenvector changing the direction and to changes of the ground state.

 The line between the direct and the inverse effect (between green and yellow regions on the phase diagrams on ~\FIG{fig-piecewise-const-alpha-1-U2-0-parity-inv-dir-region-plot-v01.png},~\FIG{fig-piecewise-const-alpha-0-U2-0-parity-inv-dir-region-plot-v01.png}, and~\FIG{fig-piecewise-const-alpha-diff-U2-0-parity-inv-dir-num-plot-v02.001.png}) corresponds to two zeros of $a_2$, one at $T > T_b$ and the other at $T = T_b$, merging into one at $T =T_b$ and the becoming two distinct zeros again where one is now at $T < T_b$ and the other remains at $T = T_b$.